Task-Aware Variational Adversarial Active Learning: Method

+where $q_{\theta}$ is an encoder of the VAE, and $z_L$ and $z_U$ belong to the latent spaces for labeled and unlabeled data, respectively, and $r_L$ and $r_U$ are the normalized outputs of the Ranker from labeled and unlabeled data, respectively. $z_{L} \sim p_{x_L}$ implies $z_{L} = q_{\theta}(z_L | x_L)$ with $x_L \sim p_{data}$ and $z_{U} \sim p_{x_U}$ is similar to $z_{L} \sim p_{x_L}$.
+By removing the rank information $r_L$ and $r_U$ from (\ref{eq:tavaalgan}), TA-VAAL boils down to VAAL that offers the capability of modeling the \emph{global} data distribution, but does not exploit the information gained from the task.
+Using the loss of the learner as a surrogate to such task information can help~\cite{yoo2019learning}, but assessing the \emph{individual} losses does not explicitly model how data instances make influence to each other and thus, they can be prone to noise and outliers.

-Finally, we propose our task-aware VAAL that combines the conditional VAE with a rank variable (predicted loss or true loss) and the task learner with Ranker to yield loss ranking information by feeding Ranker output into a rank variable in the conditional VAE as illustrated in Figure~\ref{fig:network-second}.
-Our proposed method bridges between model uncertainty-based approach and data distribution-based approach in a tight way by using conditional GAN (RankCGAN) so that the information about data distribution accounts for model uncertainty information (predicted loss).
-We argue that our proposed approach will have an advantage to use more data (unlabeled data) over typical model uncertainty-based approach trained only with labeled data.
-We also argue that our approach will have another advantage of exploiting task-related information over data distribution-based approach.
+Here, we conjecture that task-related information further improves the overall performance of AL. Our TA-VAAL bridges between model uncertainty-based and data distribution-based approaches in a \emph{tight} way by using conditional GAN (RankCGAN) so that the information about data distribution accounts for model uncertainty information (predicted loss ranking).
+Our TA-VAAL will have an advantage to use more data (unlabeled data) over typical task-aware approach trained without unlabeled data and can offer significant improvements (see Section~\ref{s:experiments}).